-Cash equivalents include money market mutual funds and highly liquid investments, other than those used for trading purposes, with original maturities of three months or less.
+Cash equivalents include money market mutual funds and highly liquid investments, other than those used for trading purposes, with original maturities of three months or less that are not restricted or segregated.
 Due to the short-term nature of these instruments, carrying value approximates their fair value.